SAP-samples/abap-platform-nominated-apis-consumption/README.md

 Use the <em>zabapgit_standalone</em> program to install the <em>RAP Nominated APIs consumption Scenario</em> by executing the following steps:
 1. Create software component `ZABAP_ON_CLOUD` using `ABAP For Cloud` as `ABAP Language Version` as mentioned in `Requirement` section of this file.
-2. In your ABAP project, create the package `ZCLASSIFICATION_SAMPLE` as target package for the demo content.
+2. In your ABAP project, create the package `ZPRODUCT_ASSIGNMENT_SAMPLE` as target package for the demo content.
 Use `ZABAP_ON_CLOUD` as software component.
 Assign it to a new transport request that you only use for the demo content import.
 3. In your ABAP project, run the program `zabapgit_standalone`.
 4. Choose `New Online` and enter the following URL of this repository  `https://github.com/SAP-samples/abap-platform-nominated-apis-consumption`.
-5. In the package field, enter the newly created package `ZCLASSIFICATION_SAMPLE`.
+5. In the package field, enter the newly created package `ZPRODUCT_ASSIGNMENT_SAMPLE`.
 In the branch field, select the branch `ABAP-platform-2023-classification-maintenance`.
 6. Leave the other fields unchanged and choose `Create Online Repo`.
 7. Enter your credentials for abapgit.
 You will see the available artifacts to import into your ABAP system.
 8. Choose `Pull` and confirm every subpackage on your transport request.
-9. Select the package `ZCLASSIFICATION_SAMPLE` to be overwritten with the demo content.
+9. Select the package `ZPRODUCT_ASSIGNMENT_SAMPLE` to be overwritten with the demo content.
 10. You will get an information screen telling you to only make repairs when they are urgent, which you can confirm.
 11. In the following screen, select all inactive objects and confirm the activation.
 12. Once the cloning has finished, refresh your project tree.